|

 - rsync-args

-- A list of strings containing the arguments to be passed to the rsync
+- A list of strings containing additional arguments to be passed to the

-If this option is not provided, Routinator will try to find
+If the option is not provided, Routinator will add -z

 - rsync-timeout